KCL-BMEIS/OOP/week3B.md

 # Function overloading

-We mentioned earlier than constructors rely on function overloading
+We mentioned earlier that constructors rely on function overloading

 [Function overloading](https://www.geeksforgeeks.org/function-overloading-c/)
 can be done with regular functions, and other class member functions